-- maximum spacing of joists, I-joists, or floor trusses is 24" (610 mm) o.c.

-- double layer wood floor consisting of:

-- minimum subfloor thickness 23/32", 3/4" nom.
-(19 mm) tongue-and-groove

-- minimum underlayment thickness -
+- maximum spacing of joists, I-joists, or floor trusses is 24" (610 mm) o.c. - double layer wood floor consisting of: minimum subfloor thickness - 23/32", 3/4" nom.
+(19 mm) tongue-and-groove - minimum underlayment thickness -11/32", 3/8" nom.

-- 11/32", 3/8" nom.
 (10 mm)

 - verify that subfloor panels are properly fastened to framing members. - underlayment minimum 11/32", 3/8" nom.
-(10 mm)-thick Exposure 1, plugged-face plywood or OSB with 1/8" (3 mm) gap between sheets; see page 16 for underlayment installation guidelines. - any leveling of the subfloor must be done prior to installing DITRA-HEAT and DITRA-HEAT-DUO.
+(10 mm)-thick Exposure 1, pluggedface plywood or OSB with 1/8" (3 mm) gap between sheets; see page 17 for underlayment installation guidelines. - any leveling of the subfloor must be done prior to installing Schluter®-DITRA-HEAT and DITRA-HEAT-DUO. - for optimal performance with difficultto-bond-to substrates, use Schluter®-PRIMER-U or other primer suitable for the application.

 DITRA-HEAT and DITRA-HEAT-DUO do not eliminate the need for movement joints, including perimeter joints, within the tiled surface.
-Movement joints must be installed in accordance with industry standards and norms; see page 13 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.
+Movement joints must be installed in accordance with industry standards and norms; see page 14 of this Handbook, TCNA EJ171, and TTMAC 301 MJ.